AlanBeem/HashingTranscriptome/README.md

 # HashingTranscriptome
-An application of hashing to counting subsequences in 3'UTRs of the human transcriptome
+An application of hashing to counting subsequences in transcripts and 3'UTRs of the human transcriptome